Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     ![Add a new artifact to the release pipeline.](media/devops-release-pipeline-04.png 'Add an artifact')

-2. Select Source type: `Build`, Source (build pipeline): `mlops-quickstart`. *Observe the note that shows that the mlops-quickstart publishes the build artifact named devops-for-ai*.
+2. Select Source type: `Build`, Source (build pipeline): `mlops-starter`. *Observe the note that shows that the mlops-quickstart publishes the build artifact named devops-for-ai*.
 Finally, select **Add**.

     ![Provide information to add the build artifact.](media/devops-release-pipeline-05.png 'Add a build artifact')